0xd4d/dnlib/README.md

 Win32 resources
 ---------------

 `ModuleDef.Win32Resources` can be null or a `Win32Resources` instance.
-You can add/remove any Win32 resource blob. dot10 doesn't try to parse these blobs.
+You can add/remove any Win32 resource blob. dnlib doesn't try to parse these blobs.

 Parsing method bodies
 ---------------------